Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Consuming alcohol during pregnancy puts a developing baby at risk.
 Any exposure to alcohol during pregnancy increases the risk of cognitive, physical, and behavioral issues after birth.

-Babies exposed to alcohol in utero are at risk of fetal alcohol spectrum disorders (FASD).
-Alcohol consumption during pregnancy also increases the risk of miscarriage and pre-term labor.
+Babies exposed to alcohol in utero are at risk of fetal alcohol spectrum disorders (FASDs) like fetal alcohol syndrome (FAS).
+Both conditions can cause the child to have symptoms such as:

 In this article